AbdelrahmanMerdan/MyGamingList/README.md

 <strong>Note:</strong>
 * Overall, it takes around 12 seconds to launch the program.
-* If getting timeout error that means the MongoDB cluster timed out due to inactivity.
-We'll have to re-activate the cluster again to fix this error.
+* May not work anymore due to timeout error: MongoDB times out cluster when database has been inactive.
+Since the cluster is not being actively maintained, the cluster may time out and some features such as the autocomplete search won't work anymore; or the program won't be able to launch at all.